-Looking for an easy way to end a dinner party?
+Looking for an easy way to end your Labor Day?
 Any of these sweet dip recipes would be perfect.

 Who doesn’t love a good dip?
 They’re easy, versatile, run the gamut from healthy to indulgent, and are just plain fun to eat.
-Dessert dips are no exception—and they’re particularly great for your Labor Day party, since there’s no baking required, you can make them ahead of time, and you can pair them with some of summer’s bet (and in the case of Labor Day, last) fruit.
+Dessert dips are no exception—and they’re particularly great for Labor Day because it’s still hot and there’s no baking required, you can make them ahead of time, and you can pair them with some of summer’s best (and in this case, last) fruit.

 Most sweet dips take only a few minutes of active time to make; just mix a handful of ingredients in a single bowl and pop it in the fridge to meld and chill.
 You’ll probably spend more time arranging the serving platter, but that’s super simple too.

 KooK Ceramic One-Piece Chip & Dip, $24.95 from Amazon

 Perfect for serving sweet or savory dips with all the accompaniments.